ryanatkn/gro/src/docs/unbundledDevelopment.md

   In contrast, Gro compiles files on startup and bundles external modules when the browser requests them.
   This is a complex set of tradeoffs - for very large projects, Snowpack has a significant edge, but Gro's strategy has advantages.
+We'll plan to do a more detailed analysis eventually.
   There are plans for Gro to support lazy compilation and other scale-friendly features, and some of Gro's design decisions may change before it reaches 1.0.
 - Gro does not yet support hot module reloading, though work is in progress.